Tory Burch: Awards and recognition

-2021, she was named an inaugural member of the advisory council for the Smithsonian American Women's History Museum in Washington, DC.
-In 2022, the Wharton School's Jay H. Baker Retailing Center and Retail Leaders Circle honored her with its inaugural Retail Excellence Award in recognition of her industry leadership and support of women entrepreneurs.
-In 2022 she also received the Parsons Table Award from the Parsons School of Design; the award "recognizes individuals who have made a noteworthy impact on the design industry and have inspired our students".
+In 2021, she was named an inaugural member of the advisory council for the Smithsonian American Women's History Museum in Washington, DC.

+In 2022, the Wharton School's Jay H. Baker Retailing Center and Retail Leaders Circle honored her with its inaugural Retail Excellence Award in recognition of her industry leadership and support of women entrepreneurs, she received the Parsons Table Award that, "recognizes individuals who have made a noteworthy impact on the design industry and have inspired our students," from the Parsons School of Design, and she received the CARE Impact Award for Women's Inspirational Leadership from CARE International.

+In 2023, the CFDA Fashion Awards nominated Burch for Womenswear Designer of the Year, and Harper's Bazaar named her Designer of the Year.

+In 2024, she was named one of the 100 most influential people in the world by Time magazine. and her company was included on Times list of the 100 Most Influential Companies.
+Also in 2024, she was honored as WWD Women's Designer of the Year.

+In 2025, she received the SCAD Étoile Award from Savannah College of Art and Design.

+Additional posts

+Burch is on the board of directors of the Council of Fashion Designers of America, and is a sustaining member of the administrative board of the Society of Memorial Sloan-Kettering Cancer Center.
+She is an honorary trustee of the Barnes Foundation.

+She is a member of the advisory council of the Smithsonian American Women's History Museum, and a member of the advisory board of the Jay H. Baker Retailing Center at the Wharton School of Business.
+She is a member of the Council on Foreign Relations.

 Philanthropy

-Burch serves on the boards of the Council of Fashion Designers of America, the Society of Memorial Sloan-Kettering Cancer Center, the Breast Cancer Research Foundation, the Startup America Partnership, and the Barnes Foundation.
-She is a member of the Industry Advisory Board of the Jay H. Baker Retailing Center at the Wharton School of Business, and a member of the Council on Foreign Relations.
-She chaired the 2007 spring gala for the American Ballet Theatre.

 In 2009, Burch founded the Tory Burch Foundation, which supports the economic empowerment of women in the U.S. through small business loans, mentoring, and entrepreneurial education.
-Burch's stores sell products whose proceeds support the foundation's work.

-Among its initiatives, the Tory Burch Foundation offers an entrepreneurial education program, in collaboration with Goldman Sachs 10,000 Small Businesses and Babson College.
-The foundation also offers a fellows program providing women entrepreneurs with business-education grants, mentoring, and networking opportunities.
+The foundation offers a fellows program providing women entrepreneurs with business-education grants, mentoring, and networking opportunities.

 In 2014, the foundation launched Elizabeth Street Capital, an initiative with Bank of America, to provide women entrepreneurs with access to low-cost loans and mentoring support.
 The initiative, originally named for the location of the first Tory Burch boutique, is now known as the Tory Burch Foundation Capital Program.
-By November 2017, Bank of America had committed a total of $50 million to the program, and by 2018 the program was facilitating $1 million in loans each month.
-By September 2021, the program had distributed over $65 million in loans to more than 3,500 women entrepreneurs.
+By the end of 2023, it had disbursed $100 million in affordable loans to more than 5,500 women entrepreneurs.

-In April 2014, the Obama Administration named Burch an inaugural member of the Presidential Ambassadors for Global Entrepreneurship, a group of successful American businesspeople committed to developing the next generation of entrepreneurs in the U.S. and around the world.
+In April 2014, the Obama administration named Burch an inaugural member of the Presidential Ambassadors for Global Entrepreneurship, a group of successful American businesspeople committed to developing the next generation of entrepreneurs in the U.S. and around the world.